GLOBAL MARKETS-Asian stocks follow Wall Street higher ahead of Fed meeting

 Airline shares .SPCOMAIR rose as the companies pointed to concrete signs of an industry recovery as vaccine rollouts help spur leisure bookings.

-Rising inflation expectations could prompt the Federal Open Market Committee to signal it will start raising rates sooner than expected.
+However, Kyle Rodda, an analyst at IG Markets, said the prospect of a slower economic recovery in Europe didn't appear to be a major handicap for investors.

+"It doesn't seem to be the view that this is a real risk," he said.
+"Investors are wary, but not worried."

-In currencies, the U.S. dollar held small gains from overnight in muted price action ahead of the central bank meetings.
+In currencies, the U.S. dollar held small gains from overnight, with caution evident ahead of the central bank meetings.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh